Liberty Science Center

-Liberty Science Center is an interactive science museum and learning center located in Liberty State Park in Jersey City, New Jersey, United States.
+Liberty Science Center (LSC) is an interactive science museum and learning center located in Liberty State Park in Jersey City, New Jersey, United States.
 At its opening, it was the largest such planetarium in the Western Hemisphere and the world's fourth largest.

 The center, which opened in 1993 as New Jersey's first major state science museum, has science exhibits, numerous educational resources, and the original Hoberman sphere, a silver, computer-driven engineering artwork designed by Chuck Hoberman.

 History

 Liberty Science Center completed a 22-month, $109 million expansion and renewal project on July 19, 2007.
 The expansion added 100000 sqft to the facility, bringing it to nearly 300000 sqft.

 In December 2017, the Science Center opened the Jennifer Chalsty Planetarium, a 400-seat facility with a dome 100 ft in diameter and an 89 ft diameter screen, named for the benefactor who contributed $5 million towards the cost of construction.
 Larger than New York City's Hayden Planetarium, at its opening, it was the largest such planetarium in the Western Hemisphere and the world's fourth largest.

+In November 2025, the New Jersey Economic Development Authority awarded up to $39.8 million in tax credits over five years through its Cultural Arts Facilities Expansion (CAFE) program.
+The project, known as Project Supernova, will include a major expansion to the museum and add several outdoor exhibits and amenities, including: